Preventing Food Hazards Using HACCP and FDA FSPs

 - Create or renew awareness of food safety hazards

 - Introduce fundamental components of HACCP or similar food safety system

 - Focus operators on protecting products

 The HACCP management system is based on preventing food safety problems.
 This is accomplished by using technical and scientific principles to analyze food hazards.
 When the food hazards have been analyzed and identified, specific written procedures are established to prevent those hazards from causing foodborne illness or injury.
 The principles of HACCP can be applied throughout the food chain from farm to table.

 The HACCP concept covers all types of potential food safety hazards that may affect a food product.
 This includes biological, chemical, and physical hazards that can be naturally occurring in the food, contributed by the environment, or generated by a mistake in the manufacturing process.

 In its current form, HACCP is the best food safety management system to prevent problems that could lead to foodborne illness or injury.
-The FDA and the USDA now require many food processors, including juice, seafood, meat, and poultry, to use the HACCP system to identify and control potential food safety hazards.
-The HACCP management system is required for juice and seafood products regulated by FDA, plus meat and poultry products inspected by USDA.
+The FDA and the USDA now require many food processors, including juice, seafood, meat, and poultry, to use the HACCP system or a HACCP-based system, such as FDA Food Safety Plans, to identify and control potential food safety hazards.
+FDA food safety plans (FSPs) are required by the FDA in all other food and beverage production facilities.
+FSPs follow HACCP’s principles closely, but some components are enhanced.
 HACCP is endorsed by many countries and international agencies, and is recognized internationally as the most appropriate system for controlling food safety.

 - Introduction to HACCP